supleed2/EIE4-FYP/writeup.md

 This report presented the available resources and implementation of an FPGA Accelerator for the StackSynth module, allowing for many more oscillators than is possible solely in the CPU of the Nucleo L432KC microcontroller.
 The shared use of computational logic reduces the resource requirements of the design and allows for the use of the OrangeCrab FPGA which is small enough to fit next to the main StackSynth module.
 Careful timing analysis of high speed signals using LiteScope Analyzer along with the PicoScope for longer-duration signals contributed to the protocol compatible function of the `canReceiver` and `dacDriver` modules.

-The main beenfit of the work completed in this project is the ability to extend the current design with new modules while supporting software control of these new modules, as much of the benefit of LiteX comes from the automatic generation of pre-processor definitions and functions to ease communication with and control of external modules.
+The main benefit of the work completed in this project is the ability to extend the current design with new modules while supporting software control of these new modules, as much of the benefit of LiteX comes from the automatic generation of pre-processor definitions and functions to ease communication with and control of external modules.

 While working on the implementation of this project, possible avenues for further work were identified, specifically greater precision in target frequencies and the addition of software support for hardware interrupts to the embedded CPU.